rubyreferences/rubyref/book/stdlib/misc.md

 Timeout provides a way to auto-terminate a potentially long-running operation if it hasn't finished in a fixed amount of time.

-Previous versions didn't use a module for namespacing, however #timeout is provided for backwards compatibility.
+Previous versions didn't use a module for namespacing, however `#timeout` is provided for backwards compatibility.
 You should prefer Timeout.timeout instead.

 ### Copyright

-Copyright
+* Copyright: (C) 2000 Network Applied Communication Laboratory, Inc.

-: (C) 2000 Network Applied Communication Laboratory, Inc. Copyright : (C) 2000 Information-technology Promotion Agency, Japan
+* Copyright: (C) 2000 Information-technology Promotion Agency, Japan